patoui/JavaScript30/README.md

 Refreshed my knowledge on Arrays (filter, map, sort, reduce), also learnt about console.table very nice tabular console output.
 Also a good reminder of how arrow functions work.

+### Day 5

+Made some interesting animation using flex, transitions, and events.